waxim/transaqt/README.md

 - Report Designer
 - Full API
 - Plugins and stuff
+- MOTO and ProForma options.

 ## Installation
 There isn't really anything to install yet, but be a rebel.
 ```php
 composer install
 ```